mnemnion/JLpeg.jl/docs/src/index.md

 without further modification merely match the longest substring recognized by the pattern.
 This is sufficient to match all regular languages.

-### A Brief Note About Piracy #TODO make real
+### A Brief Note About Piracy

 You will note that combining Patterns involves a great deal of operator overloading.
-In Julian circles, operators are presumed to have a certain contract, although this is informal and has a certain lattitude.
+In Julian circles, operators are presumed to have a certain contract, although this is informal and has a certain latitude.
 Some of our operators comply with this
 expectation: `*` and `^` are used for concatenation and repetition for `AbstractString`s, as they are with `Pattern`s, although the meaning of repetition is somewhat different in our context.
-Others do not: particularly egregious is `!`, which is expected to always return a `Bool`, and `>:` (an [`Action`](#Actions)), which has no relationship to supertypes whatsoever.  `|` and `-` are in the main justified, in my opinion: `|` is firmly grounded in tradition and `a | b` would be pronounced "a or b", subtraction has a huge variety of meanings mathematically and here is neither commutative nor associative. `~` and `>>` bear little resemblance to their ordinary meanings.
+Others do not: particularly egregious is `!`, which is expected to always return a `Bool`, and `>:` (an [`Action`](#Actions)), which has no relationship to supertypes whatsoever.  `|` and `-` are justifiable, in my opinion: `|` is firmly grounded in tradition and `a | b` would be pronounced "a or b", subtraction has a huge variety of meanings mathematically and our use, as one should expect, is neither commutative nor associative. `~` and `>>` bear little resemblance to their ordinary meanings.

 Broadly speaking, the combinator operators in JLpeg are a combination of availability, operator precedence, and mnemnonic weight, in that order.

-In any case, we shadow operators, rather than overloading the ones found in `Base`, and they aren't exported; we provide `JLpeg.Combinators` as an easy way to bring them into scope if desired.
+In any case, we shadow operators, rather than overloading the ones found in `Base`, and they aren't exported; we provide [`JLpeg.Combinators`](@ref) as an easy way to bring them into scope if desired.
 Most users will stick to the [`@rule`](@ref) and [`@grammar`](@ref) macros, which don't require bringing operators into scope.

 ## Matching